 - Single page application = “SPA_” followed by step description (e.g. “register-step-1”)

 The benefit of setting conventions for element IDs is that it helps the analyst recognise the nature of the element.
 In addition, you can configure triggers so they only fire when the ID contains the expected prepend or fragment.
-It is also useful when populating Lookup Tables in GTM as it helps with recognition of the ID and may reduce the likelihood of putting the wrong type of ID in the Input field.
+It is also useful when populating Lookup Tables in GTM.
+It helps with recognition of the ID and may reduce the likelihood of putting the wrong type of ID in the Input field.